Resources for Nutritional Sciences Researchers

 Institutional Support for Investigators:

 Various workshops and seminars related to grant writing and career development are offered on a regular basis to provide support and nurture all faculty members, but especially young investigators into an excellent scientist, a scholar, and a leader.
-The Obesity Research Cluster (ORC), founded in 2013, aims to develop interdisciplinary basic clinical and community translational research to prevent and treat obesity along with its related complications via using innovative collaborations and strategic partnerships.
-The ORC offers seminar series with both internal and external experts in nutrition and obesity that provide a platform for research collaborations and training in basic, community and clinical translational research to fight obesity and related comorbidities.
+The Obesity Research Institute (ORI; formerly known as Obesity Research Cluster), founded in 2013, aims to develop interdisciplinary basic clinical and community translational research to prevent and treat obesity along with its related complications via using innovative collaborations and strategic partnerships.
+The ORI offers seminar series with both internal and external experts in nutrition and obesity that provide a platform for research collaborations and training in basic, community and clinical translational research to fight obesity and related comorbidities.
 In addition, the Office of Research Services offers support for easy research proposal submissions to various agencies (government and non-government) by providing streamlined-internal routing, facilitating proposal submissions to sponsor systems, and by storing proposal and award documents through the use of Cayuse electronic research administration system.